ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 binary format when texting an real number.
 Very interesting place to learn IEEE745 standard.

+## placement new
+It provides a method to place an object to a paticular location in memory when calling constructor.
+It also transfers the responsibility to programmer that the memory address passed to "placement new" is big enough to hold the object and meet special requirements such that memory alignment.
+Usually in this case, explicitly calling destructor is needed.
+It is reasonable because that you take the role of comiler here.

 ## Learning materials

 - [Learn CPP websit](http://www.learncpp.com/) It provides very comprehensive